arjun-menon/Adventure/Readme.md

         sudo apt-get update
         sudo apt-get install g++-4.6

 Additionally, if you have multiple versions of GCC installed, g++ 4.6 might not be your default version of g++.
-In these cases, it might be better to specify the version of g++ explicitly in your compiler command as `g++-4.6`.
+In these cases, it might be necessary to specify the version of g++ explicitly in your compiler command as `g++-4.6`.

 ### Eclipse Configuration